froginstarch/froginstarch/README.md

 - 👀 I’m interested in game dev and programming in general
 - 🌱 I’m currently learning Haskell, C, C#, Java
 - 💞️ I’m looking to collaborate on somwthing... im not too sure yet 😅
-- 📫 How to reach me jacphi96@gmail.com
+- 📫 How to reach me: jacphi96@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like game dev like A LOT